spaceofmiah/taskier/CONTRIBUTING.md

 git checkout -b 45-add-drag-n-drop-features
 ```

+work on your changes on the branch you've created, in this scenario it is `45-add-drag-n-drop-features`

 ## Test update

 To test update, you'll have to build your code base using the below command